-On September 17, 2016 we commemorated these fallen Australians with a historic flag raising ceremony at Bowling Green in NYC.
+On September 15, 2018 we again commemorated these fallen Australians with a flag raising ceremony at Bowling Green in NYC.

-The day’s program consisted of Australians Lucy Campbell and Mandy Bishop singing Advance Australia Fair and The Star Spangled Banner, followed by Georgia Kate Haege with a reading of My Country.
+The day’s program consisted of Australians Amanda Bishop singing Advance Australia Fair and Amelia Cormack singing The Star Spangled Banner, followed by Nick Atkinson reading My Country.

 As is the tradition, there was a short march to Beckett’s on Stone Street where members mixed, shared their New York experiences, and made new friends.

-Given the cultural and historical significance of the occasion, The Australian Community will host a flag raising ceremony each year on the third Saturday of September at noon to commemorate these Ten Australians.
+Given the cultural and historical significance of the occasion, The Australian Community will host a flag raising ceremony each year on the Saturday immediately following September 11 at noon to commemorate these Ten Australians.

-Below is a copy of the eulogy that was given for the Ten Australians:
+Below is a copy of the Eulogy for the Ten Australians: